introducing our Governing Board members ...

 Eric & Michelle joined NCEM in 2002 to serve full-time in our Tribal Trails TV ministry and on staff at Key-Way-Tin Bible Institute.

-A few years ago they transferred to associate membership, and with their two teenage children are now employed on (and close to) Eric’s home Reserve in Ontario.
+A few years ago they transferred to associate membership, and with their two teenage children moved to Kenora, Ontario.
+Eric is employed on his home Reserve as a Family Well-Being worker, and Michelle is working for a consulting agency that is partnering on the same Reserve.

 Read here how the Lord led in their lives: